wtsimkins/zcw-assessment2/README.md

 | **part6**       |   [ORM](Part6-ORM-README.md) |

-## MAKE SURE YOUR CODE COMPILE BEFORE YOU TURN IT IN.
+## MAKE SURE YOUR CODE COMPILE.
 NO EXCEPTION!!!!

 **PLEASE DO NOT FORGET TO READ THE README**